KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 Later that night, I attended Django Social at [Ponysaurus](https://www.ponysaurusbrewing.com/taproom).
 Not being a fan of beer, I had one of their signature [Beer Cocktails](https://www.ponysaurusbrewing.com/taproom-menu) a Gosé Margarita (lime juice, triple sec, & tequila, topped with Gosé beer).

+Gosé Margarita
 ![](recap-of-djangocon-us-2023-images/ponysaurus-beer-cocktail.jpg)

 During the event, I happened to find myself having a conversation with a woman who really knew a lot about open source and events!
-It turned out to be the new Python Software Foundation Executive Director Deb Nicholson.
+It turned out to be the new [Python Software Foundation Executive Director Deb Nicholson](https://www.python.org/psf/records/staff/).
 Serendity strikes again.
 I love it when that happens. :) She was accessible throughout the conference, and it was a wonderful place to get to know her.
 Check out her Monday talk about meetups.

 Me and PSF Executive Director Deb Nicholson later in the week
 ![](recap-of-djangocon-us-2023-images/me-and-deb.jpg)